 Can Lifestyle Changes Reverse Alzheimer’s Disease?

-Dr. Dean Ornish and his colleagues are conducting the first randomized controlled trial to determine if the progression of early stage Alzheimer’s disease may be reversed by a comprehensive lifestyle medicine program, without drugs, devices, or surgery.
+Dr. Dean Ornish and his colleagues are conducting the first randomized controlled trial to determine if the progression of early stage Alzheimer’s disease may be slowed, stopped, or perhaps even reversed by a comprehensive lifestyle medicine program, without drugs, devices, or surgery.

-In this study, 100 patients who have early Alzheimer’s disease in the San Francisco Bay area are being enrolled and are randomly-assigned to one of two groups.
+In this study, 51 patients who have early Alzheimer’s disease are being enrolled and are randomly-assigned to one of two groups.
 Both groups will be tested at baseline using these state-of-the-art measures.

-All meals are provided (21 meals/week) during the study to patients and also their caregivers along with training in stress management, exercise, and support groups three days/week, four hours/session.
-There are no costs to participants for the food, training, testing, or transportation.
+All meals are provided (21 meals/week) during the study to patients and also their spouses or caregivers along with training in stress management, exercise, and support groups three days/week, four hours/session.
+There are no costs to participants for the food, training, or testing.

 These include reversing coronary heart disease, type 2 diabetes, early stage prostate cancer, high blood pressure, elevated cholesterol levels, and obesity.
 Medicare created a new benefit category to cover this lifestyle medicine program for reversing heart disease nationwide, which has essentially the same intervention.

-We are at a state of scientific evidence with respect to Alzheimer’s disease very similar to where we were 40 years ago regarding coronary heart disease.
-In other words, epidemiological data, anecdotal clinical evidence, and animal studies suggest that Alzheimer’s disease may be reversed by making these comprehensive lifestyle changes, but no one has yet conducted this study.
+We are at a state of scientific evidence with respect to Alzheimer’s disease very similar to 44 years ago regarding coronary heart disease.
+In other words, epidemiological data, anecdotal clinical evidence, and animal studies suggest that the progression of early-stage Alzheimer’s disease may be stopped or perhaps even reversed by making these comprehensive lifestyle changes, but no one has yet conducted this study.

-Alzheimer’s disease currently affects over five million people at an annual cost of $259 billion in the U.S. By 2050, 16 million people are projected to be affected at an annual cost of $1.1 trillion.
+Alzheimer’s disease currently affects over five million people at an annual cost of over $300 billion in the U.S. By 2050, 16 million people are projected to be affected at an annual cost of $1.1 trillion.
 As our population ages, this will increase.
-There are currently no highly effective drugs for either treating or preventing Alzheimer’s.
+There are currently no highly effective drugs for stopping or preventing Alzheimer’s.
 And when you lose your memories, you lose everything.

 Dean Ornish, M.D.

-Founder & President, Preventive Medicine Research Institute [a 501 (c)(3) nonprofit]
+Founder & President, Preventive Medicine Research Institute [a 501 (c)(3) nonprofit foundation]

-Clinical Professor of Medicine, School of Medicine, University of California, San Francisco
+Clinical Professor of Medicine, University of California, San Francisco